npbee/npb/pages/posts/2018/applying-design-systems-in-react/index.md

 }
 ```

-**NOTE**: The component examples are meant to just discuss styling, so they are not meant to be fully functioning or 100% accessible.
+>**Note**: The component examples are meant to just discuss styling, so they are not meant to be fully functioning or 100% accessible.

 In this version, we're pulling in the `theme` file that holds the SASS variables from our design system and applying those variables as needed to the style values.
 This is a completely fine way to do things and usually a good place to start!
 However, as the app and number of developers grow you may find that you're having a few issues with this strategy: